oh-qi-qi/azure-ai-agent-hackathon-2025/README.md

 - **FastAPI Application** - RESTful endpoints for system integration
 - **Streamlit Interface** - Interactive user experience for developers during development

+## Responsible AI Components in RiskWise

+RiskWise incorporates several Responsible AI features to ensure transparency, accountability, and user trust in its supply chain risk assessment workflows:

+- **Transparent Reasoning Process**
+  Logs each step of the AI reasoning pipeline (e.g., `risk_calculation`, `categorization`, `analysis_start`) with timestamps.
+This allows users to trace how each conclusion is reached.

+- **Visual Explainability**
+  Uses color-coded risk levels (1–5 scale) and a global map to visualize geographic risk distribution.
+This simplifies complex information into intuitive visual cues for fast interpretation.

+- **Interactive Exploration**
+  Provides expandable "Show Output" sections and interactive map elements to let users explore regional details and understand the reasoning behind risk ratings.

+- **Structured Agent Reasoning**
+  Maintains a clear separation between each agent’s reasoning steps and its final conclusions.
+Intermediate steps are logged and auditable for transparency and reproducibility.

+- **Decision Criteria Transparency**
+  Clearly documents how each risk is calculated and categorized, including threshold values and logic.
+This ensures users can understand and verify all recommendations.

+These Responsible AI practices enhance user confidence in RiskWise's assessments and support ethical, auditable AI deployment in critical decision-making scenarios.

 ## Quick Start

 ### Prerequisites